lms21a/annoterm/README.md

 ## AnnoTerm

 Keyboard-first TUI for exploring and annotating data sources.
+Goal is to improve data quality passively while inspecting model outputs such as RL rollouts.

 Current baseline:
 - CSV adapter